sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Editor_Feature_Matrix.md

 ## Level 1-Only Editors

 These editors have basic support in Studio.
-We may consider upgrading these editors in the future
+We may consider upgrading these editors in the future.

 **Editors**